BMW i3 (2013-2022) review - Interior, design and technology

 Sat-nav, stereo and infotainment

-That’s hardly a disappointment, though.
-There’s a sophisticated sat-nav as standard, a 10-inch screen with iDrive touch controller, DAB radio, hands-free Bluetooth plus access to a variety of social media, music and email apps.
+Elsewhere, there’s a DAB radio, hands-free Bluetooth plus access to a variety of social media, music and email apps.
 You can also upgrade with a Harman Kardon sound system.
-Apple CarPlay preparation is included these days as well, although you need to register for a free BMW ConnectedDrive account in order to access it.
+Apple CarPlay preparation is included on later cars as well, although you need to register for a free BMW ConnectedDrive account in order to access it.